erik/derive/README.md

 If you use Runtastic(ADIDAS), go to your export page(which in settings) and click the "Export" button after a few minutes.
 You'll get an email that notifies you that the export is complete.
-And go back to the export page, click the "Download" button that you can get a ZIP file off all your tracks.
+And go back to the export page, click the "Download" button that you can get a ZIP file of all your tracks.
 Then you can use [runtastic-gpx](https://github.com/glennreyes/runtastic-gpx) to convert Runtastic exports to gpx.